 Baylor University Press director, Carey Newman, returns to share how to approach turning your dissertation material into your (first) book.
 He names hard and realistic expectations initially, but stay with the presentation for true, hopeful nuggets in the latter half!

-ATS Webinar for New Faculty—What They Tell You and What They Don't: Conversations with the Dean on Promotion and Tenure
+ATS Webinar for New Faculty—What They Tell You and What They Don't: Conversations with the Dean on Promotion & Tenure

-Louisville Seminary dean, Susan R. Garrett, provides important perspectives on promotion and tenure, outlining critical principles and concrete steps toward success in what can often be a difficult journey of professional advancement.
+Louisville Seminary professor and former dean, Susan R. Garrett, provides important perspectives on promotion and tenure, outlining critical principles and concrete steps toward success in what can often be a difficult journey of professional advancement.
 One webinar attendee said, "Another great webinar!
 Thank you!"